rya-sge/access-denied/_posts/2026-06-29-ml-dsa-fips-204-post-quantum-signatures.md

 ## Conclusion

 ML-DSA recasts the Schnorr signature over module lattices.
 Its security reduces to MLWE for key recovery and to SelfTargetMSIS for forgery, and it achieves SUF-CMA security against quantum adversaries.

 The signing algorithm follows the Fiat-Shamir with Aborts pattern: it samples a mask, forms a commitment, derives a challenge by hashing, computes a response, and uses rejection sampling to strip the secret-dependent bias before release, retrying until an attempt passes.

 Key compression and the verifier's hint keep the public key small while preserving exact verification.

 The three parameter sets trade size for security category, and the choice between hedged and deterministic signing, together with the pure and pre-hash message formats, lets implementers match the scheme to their platform and threat model.

-The main practical cost relative to elliptic-curve signatures is size: kilobyte-scale keys and signatures in place of the tens of bytes used today.
+eThe main practical cost relative to elliptic-curve signatures is size: kilobyte-scale keys and signatures in place of the tens of bytes used today.

 ![ML-DSA FIPS 204 mindmap]({{site.url_complet}}/assets/article/cryptographie/lattice/2026-06-29-ml-dsa-fips-204-post-quantum-signatures.png)